According to the World Health Organization,

 Paxlovid and Molnupiravir are newly authorized antiviral COVID-19 medicines that are given in a prescription pill regimen.
 These are the first oral antiviral treatments that have been given Emergency Use Authorization for adults (Molnupiravir) and children 12 years and older (Paxlovid) who test positive for COVID-19 and who have at least one risk factor for serious disease from COVID-19.

 Both Paxlovid and Molnupiravir are prescribed in a five-day pill regimen.

 Patients must consult a physician to determine if either medication is appropriate for their situation and obtain a prescription.

 Variants of COVID-19

-The virus that causes COVID-19 is constantly changing, and new variants of the virus are expected to occur.
-Sometimes new variants emerge and disappear.
-Other times, new variants persist.
+The virus that causes COVID-19 is constantly changing, and new variants of the virus have occurred.
 Numerous variants of the virus that causes COVID-19 are being tracked in the United States and globally during this pandemic.

 The Delta variant causes more infections and spreads faster than earlier forms of the virus that causes COVID-19.
 It might cause more severe illness than previous strains in unvaccinated people.